 There are a number of different Flash memory formats available.
-They are made from solid a state component which means there are no moving parts.
-The type of memory you will use will depend on which type of memory is supported by your desired device and the devices specification.
+However SD cards with the smaller and adaptable version of microSDHC or microSD cards now typically dominate.
+With card physical size shrinking with space increasing and more phones including memory onboard or allowing for SD Cards to be used.
+SD and the older formats are made from solid a state component which means there are no moving parts.
+The type of memory or memory card you will use, will depend on which type of memory is supported by your desired device and the devices specification.

 Types of Media:

 Secure Digital more commonly referred to as(SD) cards are a similar size to Multimedia Cards and use the technology introduced with regular SD cards but capable of a much faster transfer rate.
 SD

 microSDHC Memory Cards are the current format and used in mobile phones, dash cams and are tiny!
 They still have plenty of capacity and can be used in devices lie Digital cameras and other devices where the larger original size is needed, for full compatability.

 Secure Digital cards can be used with digital cameras, sat nav, mp3 players, dash cams, and easily viewed on a PC or deivce via a card reader. microSD are typically used on mobile phones, smaller or newer devices, but still used in others with an adapter.

 |SD standard - Up to 2GB SD memory card using FAT 12 and 16 file systems|